In many of the more liturgical churches, responsive readings are a key element in the Sunday worship flow.

 Having said that, there are some Scripture passages I can’t quite see using in that form of corporate worship.

-For example, consider Genesis 19:30-38, the story of Lot and his daughters — one of the most disturbing sections in all of Scripture.
+For example, last night our Men’s Life Group Bible Study looked in depth at Genesis 19:30-38, the story of Lot and his daughters — one of the most disturbing sections in all of Scripture.

 Can you imagine how that might work in a responsive reading?